Updated for June 2022.

 New York State Assembly (Assembly Districts AD46, AD64 and AD51)

-But it is the State Assembly that has caused the most change in Bay Ridge.
+While the Assembly maps changed very little state-wide, that’s not the case in Bay Ridge.
 8,903 Bay Ridge residents will wake up and find themselves in a new district in 2023.
-The Assembly districts cover the smallest areas, and Bay Ridge remains carved up between three different districts.
+And since Assembly districts cover smaller areas than the State Senate, Bay Ridge remains carved up between three different districts for now.

 Coney Island’s AD46